sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 Upgrades of Sourcegraph instances, including on-premise deployments and our [Cloud](https://sourcegraph.com/search) environment, would often fail with a dreaded "dirty database" error.
 This class of error left the Sourcegraph instance in a broken state that required manual intervention to resolve.

-On the customer side, the resolution is very inelegant.
-A new container will come online and attempt to migrate the database.
-When this attempt fails, the database is marked as dirty and the container will restart.
-New instances will see the dirty flag set and also restart.
-Site-administrators will notice rapidly restarting containers (that, or a wonky Sourcegraph experience) and eventually might find a log message asking them to contact support for assistance.
+On the customer side, the resolution was inelegant.
+A new container would come online and attempt to migrate the database.
+When this attempt failed, the database was marked as dirty and the container would restart.
+New instances would see the dirty flag set and also restart.
+Site-administrators would notice rapidly restarting containers (that, or a wonky Sourcegraph experience) and would sometimes find a log message asking them to contact support for assistance.

 In our Cloud environment, Sourcegraph engineers are subjected to the same manual process.